danny-vo/pex-web-backend-technical-challenge/README.md

 Another challenge to handle was what if the "machine" (i.e. container the app is on) goes unhealthy, and not in the sense that the container itself is unhealthy.
 Some such scenarios could be the app gets stuck in a 3rd party library in an internal loop, or it simply got overloaded with requests to the point of non-responsiveness and failure.

-Normally if we had this service deployed to AWS on ECS, we could just note a failing health check and have ECS restart the service, feeding the new port to the ALB.
+Normally if we had this service deployed to AWS on ECS, we could just note a failing health check and have ECS restart the service, feeding the new host/port to the ALB.
 However... we are just dealing with local containers.
 Fortunately, there is a [restart](https://docs.docker.com/compose/compose-file/compose-file-v2/#restart) parameter that `docker-compose` provides.
 Alongside that there is also a very neat customizable [healthcheck](https://docs.docker.com/compose/compose-file/compose-file-v2/#healthcheck) parameter.

 Rather unfortunately however, `restart` will only be triggered when the container itself is unhealthy (e.g. PID 1 is terminated) and there is no way of triggering it based off a simply failing healthcheck without using overly complicated scriptings and/or events.